fansible/symfony-ansible/README.md

-# Ansible project for composer uses
+# Ansible provisioning for Symfony project using composer
 This will help you to provision and maintain your server up to date to run your Symfony apps

 ## How to use it